MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 .. constant:: const ord_t mad_tpsa_default

-   A special constant to use in place of :var:`mo` in TPSA constructors to specify the default maximum order of the descriptor used to build the new TPSA.
+   A special constant to use in place of :var:`mo` in GTPSA constructors to specify the default maximum order of the descriptor used to build the new GTPSA.

 .. constant:: const ord_t mad_tpsa_same

-   A special constant to use in place of :var:`mo` in TPSA constructors to specify the same order as the current TPSA used to build the new TPSA.
+   A special constant to use in place of :var:`mo` in GTPSA constructors to specify the same order as the current GTPSA used to build the new GTPSA.

 .. constant:: const desc_t *mad_desc_curr

    A pointer to the current default descriptor.
-Each new built descriptor becomes auomatically the new default descriptor that can be used to create new TPSA without specifying a descriptor.
+Each new built descriptor becomes auomatically the new default descriptor that can be used to create new GTPSA without specifying a descriptor.

 .. -- ctor